Durbin slams Supreme Court’s response to ethics issues as ‘oblivious’

 Durbin’s opening statement received a sharp response from Sen. Lindsey Graham (R-S.C.), the ranking member of the Judiciary panel, who accused Democrats of trying to intimidate conservative members of the court.

-Graham cited Senate Majority Leader Chuck Schumer’s (D-N.Y.) warning to conservative Justices Brett Kavanaugh and Neil Gorsuch during a rally outside the Supreme Court in March of 2020 that they would release “the whirlwind” and “pay the price”
+Graham cited Senate Majority Leader Chuck Schumer’s (D-N.Y.)
+March 2020 warning that conservative Justices Brett Kavanaugh and Neil Gorsuch would “pay the price” for “the whirlwind” they had released.

-“I think here’s what you’re trying to do on the Democratic side.
-Remember when Sen. Schumer went to the court and started yelling everybody in the court?
-Not everybody, but just pretty much our folks,” Graham said.
+“I think, here’s what you’re trying to do on the Democratic side.
+Remember when Sen. Schumer went to the court and started yelling at everybody in the court?
+Not everybody, just pretty much our folks,” Graham said.

 He pointed to a recent article in The New York Times about perks conservative justices received from George Mason University’s law school to teach classes in tourist destinations such as Padua, Italy, Rome and London.

-Graham said, however, that the Times failed to balance its reporting with examples that liberal Justice Sonia Sotomayor’s travel to Florence, Italy, paid by New York University and former centrist Justice Anthony Kennedy’s trip to Salzburg, San Francisco and Aspen paid for by the Aspen Institute and University of the Pacific.
+Graham said, however, that the Times failed to balance its reporting with examples of liberal Justice Sonia Sotomayor’s travel paid for by New York University, and former centrist Justice Anthony Kennedy’s trips paid for by the Aspen Institute and University of the Pacific.

 He accused liberals of waging an “assault” on Thomas.

-“It is about trying to delegitimize a conservative court that was appointed through the traditional process,” he said, and accused liberals of wanting to wanting to “expand the number of justices to dilute the conservative majority that exists today.”
+“It is about trying to delegitimize a conservative court that was appointed through the traditional process,” he said, accusing liberals of wanting to “expand the number of justices to dilute the conservative majority that exists today.”

-“From our point of view, this is not going to work,” he said.
+“From our point of view, this is not going to work,” Graham said.

-Graham also pointed out that liberal Justice Elena Kagan, the former dean of Harvard University’s law school, has raised “half a billion dollar for the law school.”
+Graham also pointed out that liberal Justice Elena Kagan, the former dean of Harvard Law School, has raised “half-a-billion dollars for the law school.”

 “After she left, she’s been trying to raise money for Harvard Law School.
 There’s a case involving Harvard before the court, she’s not going to recuse herself,” he said, referring to a challenge to Harvard’s affirmative action policies the justices are now considering.

-“There’s a very selective outrage here,” he said.
+“There’s a very selective outrage here,” Graham said.
 “We’re going to push back as hard as we can and tell the American people the truth about what’s going on here.